 Not all friction is bad though, and positive friction, such as a surprise sale, can sometimes mean your customers will spend more and come away from the shopping experience feeling satisfied.
 Some studies show that customers actually purchase more while waiting in line.
 Equally, if a store is too frictionless, this can also pose a problem, some customers like the aspect of human contact when it comes to shopping, such as asking for advice or knowing more information about the product.

 A more accessible way for shops to reduce friction at the present time is mobile checkout, it first gained popularity in apple stores and now many larger retailers use this method, particularly during busy shopping periods like black Friday.
 It’s an effective method of checkout as it means customers don’t even have to visit a till, whether self-service or not, nor do they have to queue; they can simply pay for their goods on the shop floor with any member of staff equipped with a payment terminal and Bluetooth receipt printer.
 Similarly self-service checkouts are becoming increasingly popular in retail as well as other industries such as ticketing and hospitality.
-These can be found in McDonald’s and Premier Inn to name a few, allowing customers to order their food and to pay or check themselves into their rooms and receive their room keys, all without going through the tedium of a traditional checkout process.
+Self-service kiosks can be found in McDonald’s and Premier Inn to name a few, allowing customers to order their food and to pay or check themselves into their rooms and receive their room keys, all without going through the tedium of a traditional checkout process.

 Digital receipting is also becoming more common as it saves customers from rifling through receipts in their wallet or purse, when they are conveniently stored on their phone or device.
 However, this can sometimes cause friction as queues build, waiting for customers to give e-mail details in order to receive the receipt.
 There can also be privacy concerns with handing over your email address at the checkout.